MP Estate Planning UK

 Certain assets are more likely to require probate than others.
 For example:

-• Properties solely in the deceased’s name
+• Property held solely in the deceased’s name (a Grant is needed to transfer or sell it)

-On the other hand, assets like:
+On the other hand, the following assets typically do not require probate:

-• Pension funds or life insurance policies with nominated beneficiaries
+• Pension funds or life insurance policies with nominated beneficiaries (these are paid directly to the nominee, outside the estate)

 The Role of the Executor in Probate